 Treatment of UTI's

 After the diagnosis of a UTI is confirmed, the older adult will be treated with antibiotics.
 They should take the antibiotic as ordered, and take all of it until it is finished.
 If they are unable to tolerate the antibiotic or the side effects, they should call their physician to let them know, and to see if an alternate antibiotic can be ordered.
 It is also recommended that the senior take a probiotic along with the antibiotic to enhance colon health and prevent diarrhea.
+Managing a UTI in older adults can be difficult but is made easier by thoroughly following doctor's orders, staying hydrated, and practicing proper toileting guidelines.

-Prevention of UTI's
+Prevention and Management of UTI's in Older Adults

 Older adults should be taught good hygiene measures to prevent the development of a UTI.
 Always drink plenty of fluids to keep the bacteria flushed from the urinary tract, and empty the bladder at the first urge of urination.
 Seniors should also avoid any beverages or foods that irritate the bladder.
 They should also avoid tight fitting clothing or undergarments, and wear cotton undergarments.
 Older adults should be instructed to always wipe from front to back after a bowel movement to prevent bacteria from traveling from the rectum into the urethra.